 As you change, so should your CPAP.
 The new auto-titrating CPAP machines (The Airsense 10 AutoSet and The DreamStation Auto) have been designed to be as responsive as possible to your breathing patterns on a moment by moment basis.
 If you are breathing just fine, the pressure will decrease to a comfortable level.
 But the moment you start having any difficulty breathing, these new auto machines will automatically detect your breathing changes and ramp up the pressure until your airway is clear and open.

 2. Your CPAP is So Loud That You Still Can’t Sleep

 The first CPAPs looked to vacuums for inspiration.
-How is someone with sleep apnea supposed to get some sleep if the very thing that was supposed to help them is too loud to use?
+How is someone with sleep apnea supposed to get some sleep if the very thing that is supposed to help them is too loud to use?
 Luckily, the new auto CPAPs are exceptionally quiet.
 Whisper quiet, in fact.
-The DreamStation Auto is the quietest CPAP on the market, followed closely by the Airsense 10 AutoSet.
+The DreamStation Auto (with the humidifer detached) is the quietest CPAP on the market, followed closely by the Airsense 10 AutoSet.

 3. It’s Getting Harder to Find Replacement Parts For Your Machine

 After having a phone for five years or so, it becomes increasingly difficult to find cases that will fit, or chargers that will work with what you have.
 The same thing happens to old CPAPs.
 Once they are discontinued, their replacement parts (filters, humidifier tubs, seals, knobs) become harder and harder to find.
 And if you need someone to take a look at your machine to fix something minor, it can be difficult to find someone who knows a lot about your out-dated machine.
 Eventually, these minor problems can build up; eventually, there will be no more replacement parts available.
 Before these things happen, you should definitely consider getting a new machine, like the Airsense 10 AutoSet.

 4. Your CPAP Setting Options Are Too Limited